 In case you are wondering, no, you cannot get drunk from eating this cake.
 The rum may be the star of the show with its sweet, grassy taste, but you can still feel all the other delicious flavors coming together.
 It’s the perfect choice for a holiday treat.

-Native to the Caribbean, but this cake has certainly made its way across the globe.
-You can probably see it everywhere during Christmas when we all just want something sweet, dark, rich, and boozy to enjoy.
+Black cake is a dish that originated from Trinidad and Tobago, a country in the southeast of the Caribbean.
+However, it has certainly made its way across the globe.
+You can see it everywhere during Christmas when everyone yearns for something sweet, dark, rich, and boozy.

 Made with rum-soaked fruits and crunchy nutmegs, this cake will invade all your senses the minute you taste it.
 Another cool thing about this cake is its longevity.
 You can make it weeks in advance and just save some for whenever you need a good indulgent treat.